Written by Dr. Eamonn Fahy, MB, BCh, BAO, Ph.D.

 Following initial infection, the rates of recurrence of herpes simplex keratitis are estimated to be 10% at 1 year and up to 36% at 5 years .

 Triggers for reactivation of herpes simplex virus may include:

 The most common signs and symptoms of herpes simplex keratitis include:

 If you experience any of these signs and symptoms, schedule an appointment with an eye health professional to get your eyes checked.
 It is also important to note that the development of eye conditions may even start before symptoms appear, which makes going for regular and timely eye checks that much more essential.

-Uveitis is diagnosed by an eye health professional based on a comprehensive eye check.
+Herpes simplex keratitis is diagnosed by an eye health professional based on a comprehensive eye check.
 The most important component of this is the slit lamp examination, where a microscope is used to look at the eye.
 An orange stain called fluorescein that produces a greenish-yellow fluorescence by reflected light is usually used to highlight the area of the ulcer.

-Examination also includes looking at the back of the eye (the retina) to look for any signs of inflammation and involves dilating the pupils (making the pupils big) with eye drops in order to see to the back of the eye.
+Examination may also include looking at the back of the eye (the retina) and may involve dilating the pupils (making the pupils big) with eye drops

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE